bacTlink/PKU_EECS_UGR_THSS/README.md

 ## 'overleaf' branch is for overleaf building

+## 'overleaf-master-degree' branch is master degree template for overleaf building

 ## 'cover' has been merged to 'master'

 The project's author is TBC.
 Based on TBC's code, SceneryInMirror added the cover and reviewtable in branch 'cover'.